-Table 1: Table of recommendations for immunization during and after the completion of cancer chemotherapy.
-This does NOT include the bone marrow transplant population (please see APPHON Transplantation (Hematopoietic Stem Cell Transplantation (HSCT)) Immunization Recommendations)
+Table 1: Table of recommendations for immunization during and after the completion of cancerchemotherapy.
+This does NOT include the bone marrow transplant population (please seeAPPHON Transplantation (Hematopoietic Stem Cell Transplantation (HSCT)) ImmunizationRecommendations)

-Vaccine Recommendation Hepatitis B 1.
-Insufficient evidence to recommend vaccinating immunosuppressed children with hepatitis B vaccine in North America during chemotherapy.
-2. Hepatitis B serology is recommended for previously immunized children 3-6 months after completion of chemotherapy; if non-immune then booster vaccination is recommended.
-3. Immunization schedule: HBV vaccination may be initiated six months or more after chemotherapy OR when scheduled in school. a) If previously vaccinated and post treatment titer is non-immune then give one HBV vaccine dose and check titer in one month.
-If titer non- immune then give a complete HBV vaccine series. b) If not previously vaccinated give full series. c) Give the appropriate number of doses based on age.
-Hepatitis A 1.
-Insufficient evidence to recommend vaccinating immunosuppressed children with hepatitis A vaccine in North America during chemotherapy.
-2. Pre or post exposure vaccination of immunosuppressed children with hepatitis A may be warranted under specific circumstances as it is for non- immunosuppressed children.
-3. Insufficient evidence to recommend routine vaccination after the completion of therapy.
-Diphtheria, 1.
-Insufficient evidence to recommend routine vaccination with diphtheria, Tetanus, Pertussis, tetanus, pertussis, polio and Hib during chemotherapy.
-Polio, 2.
-One dose of a Haemophilus influenzae -containing vaccine is recommended Haemophilus for patients over 5 years of age with hematologic malignancies regardless of influenzae: prior history of Hib vaccination, and at least 1 year after any previous dose.
-3. For children who did not receive all dose(s) recommended prior to the start of immunosuppression they should continue where they stopped based on a catch-up schedule.
-4. Children who received all doses of Hib-containing vaccines prior to immunosuppression may receive one additional dose six months after completion of chemotherapy.
-Influenza vaccine: 1.
-All children greater than 6 months of age should receive seasonal inactivated influenza vaccination during chemotherapy if their ALC is greater than $1 \times 10^{\circ}$ /L based on influenza vaccine availability and disease epidemiology.
-2. All children greater than 6 months of age who have completed chemotherapy should receive the annual seasonal influenza vaccine.
-Do not use live attenuated influenza vaccine for immunocompromised patients
+Vaccine Recommendation Hepatitis B Insufficient evidence to recommend vaccinating immunosuppressed children with hepatitis B vaccine in North America during chemotherapy.
+Hepatitis B serology is recommended for previously immunized children 3-6 months after completion of chemotherapy and at least 4 months after IVIG infusion; if non-immune then booster vaccination is recommended.
+Immunization schedule: HBV vaccination may be initiated six months or more after chemotherapy OR when scheduled according to the provincial schedule (e.g. school-based vaccination in adolescents). a) If previously vaccinated and post treatment titer is non- immune, then give one HBV vaccine dose and check titer in one month.
+If titer non-immune, then give a complete HBV vaccine series.
+Check titer after a full series only in those children who are immunocompromised or are at ongoing risk of hepatitis B. b) If not previously vaccinated give full series. c) Give the appropriate number of doses based on age.
+Hepatitis A Insufficient evidence to recommend vaccinating immunosuppressed children with hepatitis A vaccine in North America during chemotherapy.
+Pre or post exposure vaccination of immunosuppressed children with hepatitis A may be warranted under specific circumstances as it is for non- immunosuppressed children.
+Insufficient evidence to recommend routine vaccination after the completion of therapy.

+Vaccine Recommendation Diphtheria, Tetanus, Pertussis, Polio, Haemophilus influenzae Insufficient evidence to recommend routine vaccination with diphtheria, tetanus, pertussis, polio and Hib during chemotherapy.
+Children who did not receive all dose(s) recommended prior to the start of immunosuppression should complete their vaccination based on a catchup schedule.
+Children who received all doses of Hib-containing vaccines prior to chemotherapy may receive one additional dose six months after completion of chemotherapy (DTaP-IPV-Hib, according to age).
+Children with asplenia, complement deficiency and certain other high-risk conditions (per NACI criteria) or who have received 22 Gy or higher of radiation to the spleen should receive the Hib vaccine, regardless of prior vaccine history.
+These children are also eligible for booster doses (see APPHON asplenia guideline).
+Influenza vaccine All children greater than 6 months of age should receive seasonal inactivated influenza vaccination during chemotherapy if their ALC is greater than 1 x 10/L based on influenza vaccine availability and disease epidemiology.
+All children greater than 6 months of age who have completed chemotherapy should receive the annual seasonal influenza vaccine.
+Do not use live attenuated influenza vaccine for immunocompromised patients.
+If possible, the influenza vaccine should be delayed for 6 months after anti-B cell antibody treatment (i.e. rituximab and blinatumomab).
+Meningococcal vaccines Insufficient evidence for vaccination of children on chemotherapy with any meningococcal vaccine.
+Children who did not receive all dose(s) recommended prior to the start of immunosuppression should complete their vaccination based on a catch- up schedule.
+Vaccination may be initiated six months or more after chemotherapy OR when scheduled according to the provincial schedule (e.g. school-based vaccination in adolescents).
+Children with asplenia or splenic disorders including sickle cell disease or hemoglobinopathies, complement deficiency and certain other high-risk conditions (as per NACI criteria) or who have received 22 Gy or higher of radiation to the spleen should receive the ACYW and MenB vaccines, regardless of prior vaccine history.
+These children are also eligible for booster doses (see APPHON asplenia guideline).